PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: PhreshPhish Dataset

-Pages are then grouped together and a representative page, known as a prototype, is selected from each group for manual inspection.
+\textbf{Manual inspection} After automated filtering, pages are then grouped together and a representative page, known as a prototype, is selected from each group for manual inspection.
 A human annotator inspects the prototypical page and decides whether to keep or remove the page from the dataset.
-The decision is then applied to all nearest neighbors of the prototype with respect to cosine similarity of the TF-IDF features of the page.
+The decision is then applied to all nearest neighbors of the prototype with respect to cosine similarity of the TF-IDF features of the page HTML.
 This process continues until a specified budget (i.e. the maximum number of prototypes to inspect) is exhausted.
 To maximize the efficiency of the cleaning process, we use two distinct grouping schemes.
-The first grouping is done by performing locality-sensitive hashing (LSH) via random projection.
-The second grouping is done with respect to the page title.
-The groupings are then ordered from largest to smallest with the largest groups being inspected first.
+The first grouping is done by extracting TF-IDF features from the page HTML and performing locality-sensitive hashing (LSH) via random projection to group similar pages together.
+The second grouping is done with respect to page title.
+For each scheme, the groupings are then ordered from largest to smallest with larger groups being inspected first.
 Although the cleaning stage requires manual human inspection and annotation, it is optimized to an extent due to the fact that the human annotator only needs to inspect a representative page from each group and any decision made about the prototypical page is applied to all nearest neighbors in bulk.
 This significantly reduces the amount of manual work required to clean the dataset.
 Furthermore, a budget is imposed on the number of prototypes to be inspected to ensure that the cleaning process is efficient and does not take an excessive amount of time.
-Pages likely to contain personally identifiable information (PII) are also removed from the dataset.
-Further details including pseudocode for cleaning and our PII removal process are provided in Appendix \ref{sec:appendix-dataset}.
+In practice, this manual stage is lightweight; a typical annotation budget is 1--3 hours.